 Is valuation an essential service?

-Under COVID 19 Level 4 can I inspect a property for valuation purposes?

-What is Significant Valuation Uncertainty?

-Can I provide valuation services without inspection?

-Can I still comply with IVS without inspection?
+(Updated) Under COVID 19 Level 3 can I inspect a property for valuation purposes?
+(Updated) What is Significant Valuation Uncertainty?
+(Updated) Can I provide valuation services without inspection?
+(Updated) Can I still comply with IVS without inspection?
 Can I retrieve files from my office?

-Can I undertake a drive by/curb side inspection?

-Should I put limitations on my valuation if I cannot physically inspect?
+Can I undertake a property inspection?
+(Updated) Should I put limitations on my valuation if I cannot physically inspect?
 Can I use third-party photographs?
 How can I corroborate third party information?
 Can I refuse to undertake a valuation?
 Can I provide a valuation range?
 Can I use historic sales evidence?
+What is the Residential Valuation Standing Instructions Addendum?
+How can I Access the Residential Valuation Standing Instructions Addendum?
+Why did the Residential Valuation Forum issue an Addendum?
 Has New Zealand experienced similar (probable) market adjustments?
 Will the FAQ be revised?
 I have a further question